SupBr1ght/SPA-commentar-app/README.md

-Here's a well-structured and clear README for your SPA Commentar App, ready for a GitHub repository:

 SPA Commentar App 🧩
 This project is a Single Page Application (SPA) for comments, built with Nest.js for the backend, React for the frontend, and PostgreSQL for the database.
 It's designed to be easily launched using Docker Compose.